jsfenfen/990-xml-reader/README.md

 #### To use without installing via pip

-From the directory with the readme in it, instead of the irsx command, use `$python -m python -m irs_reader.irsx_cli` so that the command line tools are run as modules and python doesn't freak out.
+From the directory with the readme in it, instead of the irsx command, use `$ python -m irs_reader.irsx_cli` so that the command line tools are run as modules and python doesn't freak out.
 You can still add command line args, like this:

 		python -m irs_reader.irsx_cli --schedule=ReturnHeader990x --format=txt 201533089349301428